José Luis Appleyard: Childhood and youth

 He was born in Asunción, the capital city of Paraguay.

 He completed his primary studies in "la Escuela Normal de Profesores".
-He attended high school at the Colegio de San José de Asunción, but finished at Colegio San Martín, de Buenos Aires, Argentina.
+He attended high school at the Colegio de San José de Asunción, but finished at Colegio San Martín in Buenos Aires, Argentina.

-He studied law at Universidad Nacional de Asunción and after graduating, he worked as a lawyer for approximately ten years.
+He studied law at Universidad Nacional de Asunción and after graduating, he worked as a poet lawyer for approximately ten years.
 After this, he decided to dedicate himself to journalism and poetry.

 First steps

 He was one of the favourite disciples of César Alonso de las Heras, a priest in Colegio de San José.
 Father Alonso is a fundamental figure regarding the diffusion of Spanish poetry of what are called the '98 and '27 generations.
 He was also the mentor of numerous talented poets and writers, first from the Academia Literaria del Colegio de San José, and then from the Academia Universitaria, being president and active referent of this last.

-Appleyard was part of the so called "the fifties generation" in Paraguayan poetry, along with other icons like José María Gómez Sanjurjo, Ricardo Mazó and Ramiro Domínguez, amongst others.
+Appleyard was part of the so-called "fifties generation" in Paraguayan poetry, along with other icons like José María Gómez Sanjurjo, Ricardo Mazó and Ramiro Domínguez.

 For almost two decades, he was part of the body of journalists for the La Tribuna newspaper of Asunción.
 He was also "Boss of the Culture Area" and director of the cultural supplement published on Sundays.
-He was the editor of "Monólogos" an important column which influenced people and achieved great popularity by writing about subjects of interest at the time, such as "how people speak in Paraguay".
-Likewise, he worked in Ultima Hora, the newspaper where "Desde el tiempo que vivo" his column, was one of the most expected by the thousands of readers.
+He was the editor of "Monólogos", an important column which influenced people and achieved great popularity by writing about subjects of interest at the time, such as "how people speak in Paraguay".
+Likewise, he worked in Ultima Hora, the newspaper where his column, "Desde el tiempo que vivo", was one of the most anticipated by the thousands of readers.

-Being invited by many countries, such as the United States of North America and Germany, amongst others, he visited numerous nations in which he gave conferences, and chats and presented his poems.
+Being invited by many countries, such as the United States of America and Germany, amongst others, he visited numerous nations in which he gave conferences, and presented his poems.